thebrownproject/hey-tasky/README.md

 ## Overview

 HeyTasky transforms the way users create to-do items by integrating AI directly into the task creation workflow.
-Users enter tasks in natural language, and the OpenAI API automatically reformats them into clear, actionable to-do items.
+Users enter tasks in natural language, and the OpenAI API automatically transforms them into JARVIS inpired to-do items with wit and personality.
 The application demonstrates a practical use case for LLM integration in productivity tools, showing how AI can enhance user input without requiring structured formats.

 ---